dbt-labs/docs.getdbt.com/website/docs/docs/running-a-dbt-project/command-line-interface/model-selection-syntax.md

 ## Test selection examples
 The test selection syntax grew out of the model selection syntax.
+As such, the syntax will look familiar if you wish to :
+* run tests on a particular model
+* run tests on models in a sub directory
+* run tests on all models upstream / downstream of a model, etc.

-In the future, we plan this more straightforward.
+However, things start to get a little unfamiliar when you want to test things other than models, so we've included lots of examples below.
+In the future, we plan to make this syntax more intuitive.

 ### Run schema tests only